BinRoot/Hyperlink/README.txt

 get a list of hrefs.
-check the db cache for each href. check the http directly. update db with new code and incremented score.
+check the db cache for each href. check the http directly. update db with new code and incremented shows.

 link collection:
 {
   href: "http://website.com",
   code: 200,
-  score: 1,
+  shows: 1,
   titles: [{title: "Click here", freq: 1}];
 } // seeing a title vs. existing a title per page